ibomohsin/ibomohsin.github.io/index.md

 ## About me

-**Senior research scientist** @ [Google Deepmind](https://research.google/teams/brain/) in Zurich.

-Welcome to my page!
-I am a senior research scientist at [Google Deepmind](https://research.google/teams/brain/), focusing on deep learning and ethical AI.
-Previously, I founded and led the Advanced Analytics team at [Saudi Aramco](https://www.aramco.com/), managed the company’s Enterprise Analytics program, and was a technical lead at its digital transformation program.
-Check out my [resume](https://ibomohsin.github.io/ibrahim_alabdulmohsin.pdf) for further details.
+I'm passionate about advancing ethical and inclusive AI, with a particular focus on developing robust multimodal systems, understanding neural network behavior, and addressing fairness and cultural diversity in machine learning models.
+I am also interested in the application of mathematical tools, such as fractals, statistical learning theory \& information theory, to understand the capabilities and limitations of deep neural networks.
+Prior to joining Google Deepmind in Z\"urich, I founded and led the Advanced Analytics team at Saudi Aramco, managed the company’s Enterprise Analytics program, and was a technical lead at its digital transformation program.

 ## Education